sframe-wg/sframe/draft-ietf-sframe-enc.md

 epoch with the same E lower bits is introduced.
 (Sender indices cannot be similarly compressed.)

-Let `S` be the number of bits requierd to encode a member index in the group, i.e., the smallest value such that `group_size` < (1 << S)`.
+Let `S` be the number of bits required to encode a member index in the group, i.e., the smallest value such that `group_size` < (1 << S)`.
 The sender index is encoded in the `S` bits above the epoch.
 The remaining `64 - S - E` bits of the KID value are a `context` value chosen by the sender (context value `0` will